Course Summary

 Full Course Description

-NOTE: In the US, Canada, and other countries, physical therapists may be unable to use equine dry needling without a veterinarian.
+NOTE: In the US, Canada, and other countries, physical therapists and occupational therapists may not be able to use equine dry needling without a veterinarian's permission or because of legal restrictions.
 Before using equine dry needling in clinical practice, please check your national, state, and provincial laws and regulations.

 The class size is limited to 24 students.